top of page

 • 2 min read

-That the Spirit may enter into us, making of our Church and parish a community of compassion and forgiveness: let us pray to the Lord.
+That the pastors, preachers, and teachers of our Church may proclaim the “living and effective” Word of God with compassion and understanding: let us pray to the Lord.

-That our deceased relatives and friends [especially _________], may be reborn in the new life of the Risen Christ: let us pray to the Lord.
+That all who have died in the peace of Christ [especially _________], may dwell forever in the house of God: let us pray to the Lord.

 That God will hear the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.